-CREDIT: 1-6 semester hours; Fee; PREREQUISITES: Junior or senior classification; 2.50 cumulative GPA or higher; 2.50 GPA in major or higher; or consent of instructor
+CREDIT: 1-6 semester hours; Fee; PREREQUISITES: Junior or senior classification; 2.00 cumulative GPA or higher; 2.00 GPA in major or higher; or consent of instructor

 A work-study experience that may be completed either on- or off-campus designed to expose the student to an actual workplace experience.
-Conducted under the guidance and direction of an instructor qualified in the area in which credit is sought and with the appropriate permission of the designated instructor, the department chairperson, and Vice President for Academic Affairs.
+Conducted under the guidance and direction of an instructor qualified in the area in which credit is sought and with the appropriate permission of the designated instructor, the department chairperson, and Provost.
 Students normally spend the equivalent of 45 hours at the worksite for each semester hour of credit.